SarahMit/UnityExampleTask/README.md

    * using the button on the website (upper right corner)
 * then Clone the forked repository
    * Using a programm like [GitHub Desktop](https://desktop.github.com/) is recommended

+→ If you struggle too much with GitHub, just ask me for help before you spend multiple days on it.
+Although we need Git, it is way more important that you spend most of the time to get to know Unity.

 ### Getting to know Scripting and UI Elements
 * Create a 3D Cube